smarthomeNG/plugins/uzsu/README.md

 ## Additional item functions

-You can use these function in logics to query or set yout uzsu item:
+You can use these function in logics to query or set your uzsu item:

 ```
 # query the next scheduled value and time